pascallaliberte/sharpen.page/_i18n/en/_posts/2019-01-04-expensive-pair-of-boots.md

 "The stitches are unfastened.
 You can see straggling thread sometimes."

-He had starting actively looking for boots the Monday after that cold Sunday (searched for [top 10 winter boots] in Google).
+He had actively started looking for boots the Monday after that cold Sunday (searched for [top 10 winter boots] in Google).
 A week in, he had settled on two boots.
 He watched videos he found about how the boot was made by these two different companies, how they took care of making the boots and sweating the details.
 Watching the videos tipped the scales in favour of one boot.

 <aside markdown="1" title="Force of Progress">
 →⚬ **Attraction to the solution:** This boot maker sweats the details.